Acute myelogenous leukemia

 - Shortness of breath

 - Frequent infections

 - Unusual bleeding, such as frequent nosebleeds and bleeding from the gums

 Make an appointment with a doctor if you develop any signs or symptoms that seem unusual or that worry you.

-Acute myelogenous leukemia is caused by damage to the DNA of developing cells in your bone marrow.
-When this happens, blood cell production goes wrong.
+When this happens, blood cell production becomes out of control.
 The bone marrow produces immature cells that develop into leukemic white blood cells called myeloblasts.
 These abnormal cells are unable to function properly, and they can build up and crowd out healthy cells.

-Factors that may increase your risk of acute myelogenous leukemia include:
+Factors that may increase your risk of acute myelogenous leukemia (AML) include:

 Many people with AML have no known risk factors, and many people who have risk factors never develop the cancer.

 If you have signs or symptoms of acute myelogenous leukemia, your doctor may recommend that you undergo diagnostic tests, including: